nterreri/thesis/report/chapter6.md

 # Conclusion

+> When are you done?
+Since design is open-ended, the most common answer to that question is "When you're out of time."

+**McConnell, 2004**

 This chapter reviews the project goals and aims, finally, the author expresses his thoughts on the project going forward.